openframeworks/ofBook/02_cplusplus_basics/chapter_unabridged.md

 }
 ```

 I changed the contents of the `while`'s conditional expression so that it will only loop up to 100.
-The output is:
+The output:

 ```
 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12, 13, 14, 15, 16, 17, 18, 19, 20,